JakobMelbye/plate.js/README.md

 __numberOfColumns:__ Sets the number of columns.

-__cellContentInformation:__ An array of objects containing information about each cell.
+__contentInformation:__ An array of objects containing information about each cell.
 This is the information that will displayed when hovering over a cell.
 The cell information is mapped by using the _position_ property in the object, so this propery is required.

 Example: _[{barcode: 'BAR111', matrixType: 'Plasma', position: 'A1'},{barcode: 'BAR222', matrixType: 'Serum', position: 'B1'}]_